Zjonn/SimpleFPS/README.md

 # SimpleFPS
-### Gra-zadanie rekrutacyjne
-#### W repozytrium oraz na [dysku google](https://drive.google.com/open?id=1k6owSyYGVDTdzNtgv98MYvbzh1aKL7M3) znajduje się plik .apk
+### This is simple game created in unity for smartphones.
+I used basic objects (square, circle etc.).
+All static shadows are baked.

-#### Jak działa sterowanie:
+#### Control:
-- Lewy joystick - ruch postaci
+- Left joystick - character move
-- Prawy joystick - ruch kamerą
+- Right joystick - camera
-- Tapniecię w pozostałe miejsca - strzelanie
+- Taping in screen - shooting